tharindu-b-hewage/openstack-gc/readme.md

 ### Notes

-Openstack-GC is not tested for production.
+- Openstack-GC is not tested for production.
+- Tip: Provide internet access to guest VM: https://rahulait.wordpress.com/2016/06/27/manually-routing-traffic-from-br-ex-to-internet-devstack/

 ### Limitations
 In production, VMs can terminate and vacate the machine.
 In these cases, core pinning can become fragmented on the machine.
 However, power draw depends on the number of cores rather than the physical grouping of cores.
 Therefore, in such cases, the actual core sleep behavior should prioritize sleeping unused cores first, regardless of whether they belong to a specific core group such as green cores.